Surya8991/demo-portfolio/README.md

 ## 📅 Experience

 ### Digital Marketing Executive - HiringHut Solutions Pvt Ltd
-- **Duration:** Oct 2023 - Present
+**Duration:** Oct 2023 - Present
-- **Responsibilities:**
+  ### **Responsibilities:**
+ - Developed SEO strategies, optimized content, and conducted keyword research to enhance organic visibility and drive traffic.
+- Identified trends and opportunities through competitive research to support business growth.
-  - Developed and implemented content strategies for social media, email, and paid ad campaigns.
+- Led social media, email, and paid ad campaigns, achieving a 50% boost in engagement and conversions.
-  - Increased engagement by 50% through A/B testing and optimized campaigns.
+- Executed and refined paid campaigns, using A/B testing and performance analysis to maximize results.
-  - Led website development and SEO efforts using HTML, CSS, JavaScript, and WordPress.
+- Crafted blogs and visual content to strengthen brand presence on social media.
+- Created user-friendly websites and improved site performance for better conversions.

 ### Data Associate - Amazon
-- **Duration:** Aug 2021 - Jan 2023
+**Duration:** Aug 2021 - Jan 2023
-- **Responsibilities:**
+### **Responsibilities:**
+- Monitored the content outlay to defect flaws and took corrective measures to correct the process, using a tool called HMI.
+- Analyses the data as per business requirements and detects exceptions.
-  - Analyzed content flaws and ensured quality standards were met.
+- Meet predetermined and assigned productivity targets and quality standards within expected deadlines
-  - Performed data exception analysis and reporting, achieving productivity targets.

 ## 📬 Contact